 - Place the onions pointing upwards and make sure that the green shoot is a few millimetres over the soil when covered up.

 - Cover up the holes and water them.

 Planting Your Onions Using Onion Seeds

-If you don't want to use onion sets, or cannot find any at your local garden centre, you can always use onion seeds.
-They are a little slower to grow, but only take about three months.
+If you don't want to use onion sets or cannot find any at your local garden centre, you can always use onion seeds.
+They are a little slower to grow, but they only take about three months.
 The steps to planting onion seeds are the same.
 Follow the steps below:

 - Rake the soil prior to planting and clear any weeds and rocks in the soil.

 - Align the piece of string in a straight line.

 - Dig holes 10 cm apart and make sure each hole is no deeper than 1 inch.
 Also, if you are making rows of onions, make sure every row is 25 cm apart.

 You will begin to see the onions developing green shoots after a few days.
 This is known as germination.
 The stems will continue to grow throughout the weeks, as will the onion.
 If you live in a dry climate, water well, but do not overwater.
 If you would like, spray with fertiliser every three to four weeks; for exact specification, consult the label at the back of the fertiliser.